 Partnership with Employer Community Results in Child Support Program Success

-- ISO returns the matches to OCSE to send to the state child support agency responsible for collecting child support
+- ISO returns the matches to OCSE to send to the state child support agencies responsible for collecting the past-due child support.

-For more information about OCSE's insurance match program, please email email@example.com.
+For more information about our program, email email@example.com.